AVENTER-UG/docker-mesos-extension/README.md

-# Docker Desktop Extenstion for Apache Mesos
+# Docker Desktop Extension for Apache Mesos

 The Docker Desktop Extension enables developers who are working with Apache Mesos to deploy and test their applications from Docker Desktop with ease.